BOM generation

 Creating parameter rules

 The set command starts with the name of the parameters that should be assigned.
-Multiple set commands may be defined at any point in the code but later set commands override earlier set commands.
+Multiple set commands may be defined at any point in the code, and later set commands override earlier ones — but this override only applies to components that already exist when each set command runs.

 The following example creates a rule that assigns the mpn and manufacturer parameter of components: